-TVs shows and movies make the mental illnesses easier to diagnose, deal with, live with, and more aesthetically appealing hence romanticizing or trivializing them.
+TV shows and movies make mental illnesses easier to diagnose, deal with, live with, and more aesthetically appealing hence romanticizing or trivializing them.
 Viewers who don’t know any better will think that is the way it is in real life and not take these issues seriously, making it harder for people with mental illnesses to get the help they need.

 Also, watching these TV shows and movies can worsen the conditions of those already struggling with poor mental health.
 They will try to imitate what they saw on TV, for instance, the behaviors of the characters supposedly living with a mental illness, believing that they should look or act the same way, which can be destructive.

 The other problem is the stigmatization of mental illnesses in the media.
 Most TV shows and movies portray stereotypes of people with various mental illnesses, affecting viewers’ perceptions.
-For instance, they are often depicted as violent, dangerous, and unpredictable, thus should be feared and isolated from society.
-Depressed people are stereotyped as suicidal; refer to people with schizophrenia as ‘crazy’, while showing that they all hallucinate and have homicidal tendencies, which is not always the case.
+For instance, they are often depicted as violent, dangerous, and unpredictable, and thus should be feared and isolated from society.
+Depressed people are stereotyped as suicidal; they also refer to people with schizophrenia as ‘crazy’, while showing that they all hallucinate and have homicidal tendencies, which is not always the case.

 - Sad music and depression

 Listening to sad music elicits mixed feelings for different people.
 Some feel relaxed, peaceful, and more connected with others when they listen to sad music.
-While for others, such as depressed people, their negative thinking and emotions intensify when listening to sad music, and especially those with negative lyrics.
+While for others, such as depressed people, their negative thinking and emotions intensify when listening to sad music, especially those with negative lyrics.